james-y-yoon/DH110-JamesYoon/Usability Testing/readme.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BZpGUiXzvVM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+If the embedded video does not work, [the video can also be found here](https://www.youtube.com/watch?v=BZpGUiXzvVM&ab_channel=JamesYoon).

 Note that in the video, the participant's face was not recorded.
 This was due to a number of factors:

 - My participant could not take off their mask and preferred to keep the facecam off in the recording.